EI-research-group/deep-ei/README.md

 Since it is recommended that PyTorch be installed with Anaconda, for many it will be easiest to install pytorch first with `conda install -c pytorch pytorch`, and then execute `pip install .`, which will then install the other dependencies (scikit-learn, fast_histogram) and install the deep_ei module itself.

-Some very basic tests have been included, which you can run using:
+Some basic tests have been included, which you can run using:

 ```
 python setup.py test